openservicebrokerapi/servicebroker/spec.md

 | All other 4xx | Service Broker rejected request | No |
 | 5xx | Service Broker error | Yes |
 | Timeout | Failure | Yes |

+In addition, during asynchronous provisioning, if the Platform has a max polling duration and this limit is reached, the Platform SHOULD initiate orphan mitigation.

 If the platform marketplace encounters an internal error provisioning a Service Instance or binding (for example, saving to the database fails), then